Yankees vs. Red Sox Player Props Betting Odds

 Torres Stats

-- Torres has put up 59 hits with eight doubles, a triple, 10 home runs and 27 walks.
+- Torres has 60 hits with eight doubles, a triple, 10 home runs and 28 walks.
 He has driven in 27 runs with six stolen bases.

 Torres Recent Games